saifk16/notes/Java/Java.md

 Types: && (AND), || (OR), !
 (NOT)
 - AND (&&): All conditions must be true for the result to be true.
 - OR (||): Only one condition must be true for the result to be true.
-- NOT (!): Inverts the Boolean value of a condition
+- NOT (!): Inverts the Boolean value of a condition.
-- my name is saif ali